International Admissions Criteria

 After you have applied to CSUN, make sure the rest of your application process go smoothly.

-- Watch for a letter in the mail from CSUN Admissions and Records confirming our receipt of your online CSUMentor application two to four weeks after you apply.
-The letter will contain your:
+- Set up your access to myNorthridge Portal and CSUN email.
+Watch for a communication from CSUN Admissions and Records confirming our receipt of your online CSUMentor application after you apply.

 - Check your application status.
 Log into myNorthridge Portal, locate “My Checklist," and review your complete and incomplete tasks such as missing transcripts.
 For help with the portal, see the How To Guides.